Philip V of Spain: Second marriage

 Shortly after the death of Queen Maria Luisa in 1714, the King decided to marry again.
 His second wife was Elisabeth of Parma, daughter of Odoardo Farnese, Hereditary Prince of Parma, and Dorothea Sophie of the Palatinate.
 At the age of 22, on 24 December 1714, she was married to the 31-year-old Philip by proxy in Parma.
-The marriage was arranged by Cardinal Alberoni, with the concurrence of the Princesse des Ursins, the Camarera mayor de Palacio ("chief of the household") of the king of Spain.
+The marriage was arranged by Cardinal Giulio Alberoni, with the concurrence of the Princesse des Ursins, the Camarera mayor de Palacio ("chief of the household") of the king of Spain.
+They had sons, including another successor, Charles III of Spain.

 Abdication

-On 14 January 1724, Philip abdicated the throne to his eldest son, the seventeen-year-old Louis, for reasons still subject to debate.
-One theory suggests that Philip V, who exhibited many elements of mental instability during his reign, did not wish to reign due to his increasing mental decline.
-A second theory puts the abdication in context of the Bourbon dynasty.
-The French royal family recently had lost many legitimate agnates to diseases.
-Indeed, Philip V's abdication occurred just over a month after the death of the Duke of Orléans, who had been regent for Louis XV of France.
-The lack of an heir made another continental war of succession a possibility.
-Philip V was a legitimate descendant of Louis XIV, but matters were complicated by the Treaty of Utrecht, which forbade a union of the French and Spanish crowns.
-The theory supposes that Philip V hoped that by abdicating the Spanish crown he could circumvent the Treaty and succeed to the French throne.

-In any case, Louis died on 31 August 1724 in Madrid of smallpox, having reigned only seven months and leaving no issue.
-Philip was forced to return to the Spanish throne in 1724.
+On 14 January 1724, Philip abdicated the Spanish throne to his eldest son, the seventeen-year-old Louis.
+As the abdication occurred just over a month after the death of the Duke of Orléans, who had been regent for Louis XV of France, many at the time believed it was an attempt by Philip to circumvent the Treaty of Utrecht, which forbade a union of the French and Spanish crowns, therefore allowing him to claim the former should his young nephew perish without sons of his own.
+However, the actual reason for the abdication was that Philip, who exhibited many elements of mental instability during his reign, no longer wished to rule due to his increasing mental decline.
+However, Louis died on 31 August in Madrid of smallpox, having reigned only seven months and leaving no issue.
+Six days later, after much convincing, Philip was restored to the Spanish throne, so as to avoid a regency for his second son, Ferdinand, who was only 10 at the time.

 Later reign

-Philip helped his Bourbon relatives to make territorial gains in the War of the Polish Succession and the War of the Austrian Succession by reconquering Naples and Sicily from Austria and Oran from the Ottomans.
-Finally, at the end of his reign Spanish forces also successfully defended their American territories from a large British invasion during the War of Jenkins' Ear (1739–1748).
+Philip helped his Bourbon relatives to make territorial gains in the War of the Spanish Succession and the War of the Austrian Succession by reconquering Naples and Sicily from Austria and Oran from the Ottomans.
+Finally, at the end of his reign Spanish forces defended their American territories from a large British invasion during the War of Jenkins' Ear (1739–1748).

 During Philip's reign, Spain began to recover from the stagnation it had suffered during the twilight of the Spanish Habsburg dynasty.
 Although the population of Spain grew, the financial and taxation systems were archaic and the treasury ran deficits.
-The king employed thousands of highly paid retainers at his palaces—not to assist with ruling the country but to look after the royal family.
+The King employed thousands of highly paid retainers at his palaces—not to assist with ruling the country but to look after the royal family.
 Meanwhile, the army and bureaucracy went months without pay.
 It was only the shipments of silver from the New World which kept the system going.
-Spain suspended payments on its debt in 1739 — effectively declaring bankruptcy.
+Spain suspended payments on its debt in 1739 – effectively declaring bankruptcy.